Use These 3 Steps To Accomplish More Effective Online Teaching

 Hopefully soon we’ll be able to resume in person learning but the future of learning and school may well have shifted dramatically toward the online environment.
 What was viewed as an aberration before might be not only more tolerable, but actually preferred as we continue to navigate the modern world.

-Regardless, these three basic steps can help provide a solid foundation from which to grow your teaching craft in the event you’re called upon to deliver learning to students not able to be in your presence.
+Regardless, these three basic steps can help provide a solid foundation from which to grow your teaching craft in the event you’re called upon to deliver learning to students unable to be in your presence.